London Lions (basketball)

-London Lions are a British professional basketball team based in Stratford, East London, England, and compete in the Super League Basketball (SLB).
+The London Lions are a British professional basketball team based in Stratford, East London, England, and compete in the Super League Basketball (SLB) and in the EuroCup.
+The Lions relocated to London in 2012 and play their home games at the Copper Box Arena in the Queen Elizabeth Olympic Park, as well as occasional EuroCup matches at Wembley Arena.

 The team was originally founded in 1977 as the Hemel Hempstead Lakers.
 Following an ownership take over by Vince Macaulay in 1993, the club subsequently relocated to Watford, and then Milton Keynes, where they were known as Milton Keynes Lions.
 It was in Milton Keynes that the team won its first silverware in 2008, the BBL Cup.
-The Lions relocated to London in 2012 and play its home games at the Copper Box Arena in the Queen Elizabeth Olympic Park, as well as occasional EuroCup matches at Wembley Arena.

 The Lions were purchased by 777 Partners in 2020, ending Macaulay's 27-year tenure.
 After the threat of bankruptcy following their owners' collapse amid claims of financial fraud at the end of the 2023–24 season, the club was rescued for the 2024–25 season under the ownership of Tesonet, minority shareholders of BC Žalgiris.